lxs602/Chinese-Mandarin-Dictionaries/README.md

 For further information, see the <a href=https://github.com/lxs602/Chinese-Mandarin-Dictionaries/blob/main/CJKVI%20Decomposition/README.md>readme</a>.

 <b>Acknowledgements 鳴謝 / 鸣谢</b><br>
 Based on sequences by the <a href=www.chise.org>CHISE</a> project, hosted at <a href=https://github.com/cjkvi/cjkvi-ids>cjkvi-ids</a> as part of the <a href=http://kanji-database.sourceforge.net>Kanji Database</a>.
-This dictionary uses data modified to remove as many entity references as possible, at <a href=https://github.com/Transfusion/cjkvi-ids-unicode>cjkvi-ids-unicode</a>, by Transfusion.
+This dictionary uses data modified to remove as many entity references as possible, at <a href=https://github.com/Transfusion/cjkvi-ids-unicode>cjkvi-ids-unicode</a>, by Transfusion.<br>
 <br><b>Licences 許可證 / 许可证</b><br>
-Chise IDS<br>No licence, all rights reserved by chise.org, see https://gitlab.chise.org/CHISE/ids .<br><br>Interpretations and Hanyo Denshi analysis:<br><a href=https://github.com/lxs602/Chinese-Mandarin-Dictionaries/blob/main/CJKVI%20Decomposition/Licence.md>GPLv2</a>, see  https://github.com/cjkvi/cjkvi-ids and http://kanji-database.sourceforge.net
+Chise IDS: No licence, all rights reserved by chise.org, see https://gitlab.chise.org/CHISE/ids .<br>Interpretations and Hanyo Denshi analysis: <a href=https://github.com/lxs602/Chinese-Mandarin-Dictionaries/blob/main/CJKVI%20Decomposition/Licence.md>GPLv2</a>, see  https://github.com/cjkvi/cjkvi-ids and http://kanji-database.sourceforge.net
 <br><br><br>
 # 教育部國語辭典 - 重編國語辭典 修訂本 Taiwan Ministry of Education Dictionary (moedict)
 <b>About 說明 / 说明</b><br>